Organization-ready apps

 }

-You'll want to consider redirecting your installer after OAuth for your organization-wide app, since the app won't actually be added to any workspaces yet.
+You'll want to consider redirecting your installer after OAuth for your organization-ready app, since the app won't actually be added to any workspaces yet.
 Consider redirecting to a modal that adds the app to workspaces, so that you can remind the installing Admin that they still need to do so:

 https://app.slack.com/manage/ENTERPRISE_ID/integrations/profile/APP_ID/workspaces/add

-Using APIs with organization-wide apps
+Using APIs with organization-ready apps

 For the most part, APIs at Slack work the same with all apps -- whether with an app that's deployed to an entire Enterprise organization or a single-workspace app.
 There are exceptions, however.